f243039-svg/ISE_project_new/README.md

 A comprehensive web-based Student Attendance and Result Portal designed for university management.
 This project serves as a centralized platform for Admins, Teachers, and Students to manage academic activities efficiently.

-Note: Replace the image link above with a screenshot of your actual login page.

 # Section: SE-3A
 Instructor: Mr. Muhammad Talha Dar